kockpit/ember-gantt/README.md

 An ember-cli addon for showing beautiful gantt-charts from your data.
 No additional library is used – pure ember.
 So slick and soooo fast.

+> This branch is a test to add an is-visible class to every line, so it could be styled (or hidden) specifically.
+Especially in infinity load to smoothen new projects.
+But, performance has to be evaluated first!

 Installation
 ------------------------------------------------------------------------------